sagemath/sage-archive-2023-02-01/src/doc/en/constructions/number_fields.rst

     sage: K.discriminant()
     25603125
     sage: K.class_group()
-    Class group of order 1 with structure  of Number Field in a with defining polynomial x^5 + 10*x + 1
+    Class group of order 1 of Number Field in a with defining polynomial x^5 + 10*x + 1
     sage: K.class_number()
     1